Pro-Trump "Patriot Ride 2020" caravan rides from Jupiter Farms to Hobe Sound

-Supporter Gigi Bowman said, “We just want everybody to know that we support our President and we do it in a positive way a peaceful way.”
+"We just want everybody to know that we support our President and we do it in a positive way a peaceful way," supporter Gigi Bowman said.

 The caravan also accepted donations for food for hospitality workers.